GreyRook/code-with-style/docs/review/developer/small-cls.md

 too, if necessary, as configuration/experiment files are sometimes pushed to production faster than code changes.

+*Adjustment Grey Rook:*
+*This is not a case at Grey Rook.
+However, we agree that merge requetst shall* *be self-contained.
+This is possible for using components in Angular.*

 ## Separate Out Refactorings {#refactoring}

 It's usually best to do refactorings in a separate CL from feature changes or